Welcome to In the know, your go-to financial planning podcast. Listen in as our expert team discuss important financial planning topics.

 Episode 19 – What are Intergenerational Wealth Transfers?

-Listen in as Mark Brown (Pictured) and Neil Clarke discuss Intergenerational Wealth Transfers, the first of three informative conversations.
+Listen in as Mark Brown and Neil Clarke discuss Intergenerational Wealth Transfers, the first of three informative conversations.

-In this episode, they provide an in depth background concerning Intergenerational Wealth and discuss why, due to rising estate values, it is becoming increasing important to plan ahead should you wish to support family or a charitable cause financially.
+In this episode, they provide an in depth background concerning Intergenerational Wealth and discuss why, due to rising estate values, it is becoming increasingly important to plan ahead should you wish to support family or a charitable cause financially.
 Attention is also paid to emotional drivers and why this topic can be hard to discuss with family.

 Episode 17 – The importance of Lasting Powers of Attorney